 That would be called discrimination.

-I'm not quite sure if they got I don't even like the policy to begin with, to be honest.
+I'm not quite sure if they got, I don't even like the policy to begin with, to be honest.

-Anyway, unbelievable times we're living.
+Anyway, unbelievable times we're living in.

 It's getting nuttier.

-And did you see what's going on out in Portland?
+Did you see what's going on out in Portland?

 Portland exploded in violence again.

-Reclaim a home that was sold by an African American family to pay for legal fees when their son was arrested.
+Hundreds of protesters attempting to set up another autonomous zone, reclaim a home that was sold by an African-American family to pay for legal fees when their son was arrested.

 So they outraged with a dozen arrests, more violence, apparently.